Skip to Content

 Browning turkey meat in a pot.

 Brown the turkey.
-You can use raw ground turkey or start with leftover turkey from last night’s dinner.
+You can use raw ground turkey or start with leftover roasted turkey from last night’s dinner.

 We used ground turkey in the photo above.
 If you use cooked turkey, you can add it in this step or when you add the broth.